 Cosy Place in the Reception Area

 We learn a lot about the Lodgelife and the Communal Life from Norbert.
-Over the entire time Mount Kilimanjaro remains invisible - hidden in clouds.
+Over the entire time that we spend at Arumeru, Mount Kilimanjaro remains to be invisible - hidden in clouds.
 Only when we leave, as we climb up the gangway to our plane at 7:00 AM we see the majestic mountain as if it would say goodbye.

 Money: Mastercard is only slowly penetrating Tanzania.
 Most ATM accept Cashcards based on Visa